 The PlayStation platform allows for more inputs, meaning your wheel can feature a lot more button and dial inputs compared to Xbox wheels.

-For PlayStation ACC sim racers I would still look to Fanatec to produce the best all-round wheel.
+For PlayStation ACC sim racers I would still look to Fanatec to produce the best all-around PS5 racing wheel.
 As generally, Fanatec produces win out over Thrustmaster and Logitech when it comes to PlayStation wheels.

-And when it comes to the best Fanatec bundle for PS4/PS5 owners, I’d always recommend the BMW GT2 PlayStation bundle.
+And when it comes to the best Fanatec bundle for PS4/PS5 owners, I’d always recommend the Gran Turismo DD Pro racing wheel.

 When it comes to the best budget racing wheel, many sim racers are divided.
 There are essentially two main competitors in this space, Thrustmaster and Logitech.

-Thrustmaster are well known across gaming for producing excellent third party peripherals.
+Thrustmaster is well known across gaming for producing excellent third party peripherals.
 They design and manufacture everything from flight controllers to controllers to racing wheels.

 And within the budget racing wheel space, they produce a couple of options.
-Both are essentially the same wheel, but each of these wheels are designed for a specific console.
+Both are essentially the same wheel, but each of these wheels is designed for a specific console.

 The Thrustmaster T150 RS is one of the cheapest force feedback racing wheels you can buy, and it’s completely compatible with Assetto Corsa and Assetto Corsa Competizione.
 That is if you have a PlayStation console or PC.